Rat Facts, Identification, and Control in New York, New Jersey, and Connecticut

 The Norwegian Rat (Rattus Norvegicus)

-Color: Most commonly brownish gray, but can be black.
+Color: Generally brown or gray, but they can be black.

 Behavior and Diet